 6. FILTRATION: Pad filtration to the bottling trailer is not permissible.
 PWB uses two 30 inch, code 7 canister filters.
 Filters can be purchased

 PWB accepts no responsibility for the sanitation or integrity of filter membranes.
-PWB does perform a decay test on the final filter for PWB
+PWB does perform a bubble point test on the final filter for PWB

 hoses is wineries responsibility.
 Winery is responsible for overseeing sanitation of pump and hoses.